 However, in this video, the word KALI is brought up a few times – https://www.youtube.com/watch?v=T8vdmVrJg24&feature=share

 This video was taken in the 50’s.
 Did Yambao see this video then mention it in his book or was this the end of an era where the word Kali was actually still being used?
 It sure has been brought back nowadays very strong thats for sure.
 Many people use the word Kali.
 However, its mostly Pekiti Tirsia Kali – (PTK) and the [people involved with Inosanto more than others who use the word Kali today…I am with both so that fact I know.
 Although there can be others that I have not met yet.

-Believe me, I have been to the Philippines (I lost count a while ago) many times and everywhere I went, every master i met, I asked about the word Kali…even to the Kuntao people I met and they did not know anything about it.
+Believe me, I have been to the Philippines quite a bit.
+I lost count a while ago how many times many times.
+However, everywhere I went, every master i met, I asked about the word Kali…even to the Kuntao people I met and they did not know anything about it.
 I did meet a father and son family system teachers where they call their style, Crab Style Kali.
 It was ok, but in Mindoro they still used the word Kali or at least that family did.
 This was the days when “online” was not quite as popular yet also I might add.
 I have not yet been everywhere in the Philippines but I have been many places and I research blades and styles each trip.
 If i can find the history of the word “Kali,” I will be talking about it here, believe me.
 I always say, it had tpo come from somewhere.
 It was NOT invented then became famous after rolling off someones tongue.